cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Configure the relayer

 Configure the relayer between `Mars` and `Venus` blockchains.
-Use the `--advanved` flag to pass custom port name and version.
+Use the `--advanced` flag to pass custom port name and version.
 For `Mars` use the default ports, for `Venus` ports are specified in `venus.yml`.
 IBC port and version is defined in the source code of the module.

 ```bash
 # relayer configuration